Starlordpd233/web_dev_lc/prep_data/Languages.md

 *term course*
 A student who is highly proficient in a foreign language may propose an Independent Study Project (ISP).
 The student has to have exhausted all curricular offerings to be considered for an ISP.
 The student must arrange for a project advisor from within the department, submit a written proposal, and obtain approval from the academic advisor, project advisor, department head, and dean of faculty for any ISP.

-# School Year Abroad in Spain
-Please see Alternate Study beginning on page 58.

 # Spanish
 # SPANISH I